cisco/mindmeld/source/userguide/kb.rst

 	    ...
 	  ]

-By default the :meth:`get()` method will return a maximum list of 10 records per search.
+By default, the :meth:`get()` method will return a maximum list of 10 records per search.
 We can change the number of records per search by setting the ``size`` field.

 .. code:: python